Document the code in your package’s API using docstrings#

 --------

-Below you can see how the `print_me` function will print a number that
+Below you can see how the `add_me` function will return a number.

 4